Southern Yakutia (Sakha)

 where I take a bend to find myself face to face with a fanatical Arab

-brandishing a scimitar, swearing, cursing and threatening his Jewish
+brandishing a scimitar, swearing, cursing, and threatening his Jewish

 compatriot?
 I move ten kilometers east of Jerusalem to find Jewish settlers